 Winner of the London Theatre Year Award 2018 at The Stage Awards, The Almeida is small, 325 seat theatre.
 Productions are a mix of classic plays and newer works, and frequently transfer over to the West End

 Previous plays include Tennessee Williams’ Summer and Smoke, The Twilight Zone and Ink.
 Ticket prices start from £10.00 and go up to about £50.00, which is pretty decent compared to the West End.
 Tickets tend to go pretty fast as it’s such a small theatre.
-So, look out for rush tickets, which go on sale every Tuesday at 1 pm for the following week’s performances.

 Explore the secret garden at Culpepper Community Garden